ru4ls/ComfyUI_Nano_Banana/README.md

 #### New Features:

 **All-in-One (AIO) Node!**
 A new unified "Nano Banana All-in-One" node that combines all features from existing nodes into a single interface.
-The node dynamically adapts its behavior based on the `image_count` parameter - generating a single image (like NanoBananaGrounding) or multiple images (like the deprecated NanoBananaInterleaved) with the same powerful grounding, search, and thinking capabilities.
+The node dynamically adapts its behavior based on the `image_count` parameter - generating a single image or multiple images with the same powerful grounding, search, and thinking capabilities.

 **Multi Image Generation**
 Generate up to 10 alternative images (1-10) with grounding and search capabilities in a single node execution.
 Images are generated with numbered prompts (e.g., "Image 1 of 3", "Image 2 of 3") to create variations.
 All generated images, text responses, and grounding sources are combined into the appropriate outputs.